Yourtown Winner Home Lottery Victoria Eligibility: Complete Rules & Requirements 2026

 What to Do If You Win: Claiming Your Prize

-Once verified, Yourtown arranges legal conveyancing to transfer the property title to your name.
-This process takes 4–8 weeks.
-During this time, you become the beneficial owner of the property but are not yet registered at the Land Titles Office.
-Stamp duty and legal fees are due before settlement.
-The charity coordinates settlement with its conveyancer; you can engage your own lawyer to act alongside theirs if you prefer.
+Once verified, Yourtown transfers the property title to you.
+This takes 4–8 weeks.
+You own the property but are not yet registered.
+You must pay stamp duty and legal fees before settlement.
+The charity coordinates settlement with its conveyancer.
+You can hire your own lawyer if you wish.

 Frequently Asked Questions